TomShimshi/Tom-s-Website/README.md

 In order to start the server- change directory to server, and then use the command "npm run dev" In order to start the client- change directory to client, and then use the command "npm run serve"

-Finished Video 1+2- Backend + Client tutorial
+Finished Video 1+2- Backend + Frontend tutorial